joniles/mpxj/mkdocs/docs/howto-use-timephased.md

-In this view we are just looking at one working day, and you can see how the work being performed during that day is scheduled for the working hours, with a gap for a the lunch break, as defined in the resource's calendar.
+In this view we are just looking at one working day, and you can see how the work being performed during that day is scheduled for the working hours, with a gap for a lunch break, as defined in the resource's calendar.

 So far we have just looked at work being performed, but this view can also be used to examine cost and material consumption over time: In the example below, for the